 However, graphics APIs put additional constraints on this as, e.g., Direct3D calls will use the immediate context of the provided graphics device and they must not overlap with threads that use the same context.

 Varjo uses nanoseconds as a time unit.
-Absolute times are relative to an epoch which is constant during execution of the program.
-Time can be queried using the
+Varjo timestamps are monotonic, independent of the time-of-day clock and relative to the epoch that is constant during the execution of the program (Varjo system epoch).
+The time can be queried using the

 To query the time for a frame, the